 For the purposes of calculating our monthly NAV, our properties will generally initially be valued at cost, which we expect to represent fair value at that time.
-Thereafter, valuations of properties will be determined by the Adviser based in part on appraisal forms reviewed by our independent valuation advisor rate least once per year in accordance with valuation guidelines approved by our board of directors.
-The Adviser will also conduct a monthly valuation advisor.
-Investments in real statta debt and other securities with readily available market quotations will be valued monthly at fair market value.
-Calculation advisor investments in real statta debt and other securities with readily available market quotations will be valued monthly the adviser will also conduct a monthly valuation of our properties that will be reviewed by our board of directors.
-The Adviser will also conduct anothly conduct of market value.
-Calculating investments in real statta debt and other securities with readily available market quotations will be valued monthly at fair investments, such as mortgages and mezzanine loans, are unlikely to have market quotations.
+Thereafter, valuations of properties will be determined by the Adviser based in part on appraisals of each of our properties by independent third-party appraisal firms reviewed by our independent valuation advisor at least once per year in accordance with valuation guidelines approved by our board of directors.
+The Adviser will also conduct a monthly valuation of our properties that will be reviewed and confirmed for reasonableness by our independent valuation advisor.
+Investments in real estate debt and other securities with readily available market quotations will be valued monthly at fair market value.
+Certain investments, such as mortgages and mezzanine loans, are unlikely to have market quotations.
 In the case of loans acquired by us, preferred equity and private company investments, such initial value will generally be the acquisition price of such investment.
-In the case of loans originated by us, such initial value will generally be the par value of such investment will then be valued by the Adviser within the first three full months after we invest in such investment and no less than quarterly thereafter.
-Additionally, the Adviser may in its discretion consider markerial market data and other information that becomes available after the end of the applicable month in valuing our assets and liabilities and calculating our NAV for a particular month.
+In the case of loans originated by us, such initial value will generally be the par value of such loan.
+Each such investment will then be valued by the Adviser within the first three full months after we invest in such investment and no less than quarterly thereafter.
+Additionally, the Adviser may in its discretion consider material market data and other information that becomes available after the end of the applicable month in valuing our assets and liabilities and calculating our NAV for a particular month.
 For more information regarding our valuation process, see "Net Asset Value Calculation and Valuation Guidelines" in the Prospectus.

-Although monthly valuations of each of our real properties will be reviewed and confirmed for reasonableness by our independent valuation advisor, such valuations are based on asset- and portfolio-level information provided by the Adviser, including historical operating revenues and expenses of the properties, lease agreements on the properties, revenues and expenses of the properties, information regarding recent or planned capital expenditures and any other information relevant to valuing the real property, which information advisor will not be independent valuations and visor.
-Similarly, each month, our independent valuation advisor will review and comfirm for reasonableness or quartery valuations (and our monthly updates of such valuations) of our real estate debt and other securities for which market quotations are not readily available.
+Although monthly valuations of each of our real properties will be reviewed and confirmed for reasonableness by our independent valuation advisor, such valuations are based on asset- and portfolio-level information provided by the Adviser, including historical operating revenues and expenses of the properties, lease agreements on the properties, revenues and expenses of the properties, information regarding recent or planned capital expenditures and any other information relevant to valuing the real property, which information will not be independently verified by our independent valuation advisor.
+Similarly, each month, our independent valuation advisor will review and confirm for reasonableness our quarterly valuations (and our monthly updates of such valuations) of our real estate debt and other securities for which market quotations are not readily available.
 However, such valuations are based on information provided by the Adviser, which information will not be verified by our independent valuation advisor.